TayTay73/EES/Warehouse Ops training how-to.md

 >This section is for figuring out where you can have your class.

 - [ ] 1.
 List out possible locations that can accommodate your training.

-    * Depending on your situation you may be able to hold the training at your store.
+  - Depending on your situation you may be able to hold the training at your store.
-    * If your store can not accommodate the training then consider your host store.
+  - If your store can not accommodate the training then consider your host store.
-    * If you are at the host store and cannot host the training consider the next closest host store.
+  - If you are at the host store and cannot host the training consider the next closest host Store.

 - [ ] 2.
 Decide on a primary location and a backup just in case.